EcoComplex/NetworkGolfoSanJorge/Red_GSJ.md

 which include many colonies of marine mammals; sea elephants, sea lions, dolphins, orcas, and also marine birds and sharks.
 The importance of top predators is given by their trophic function, and their loss affects the uniqueness of the system [@Navia2016].
 Diverse top predators populations are not frequently found in other coastal systems [Agnetta2019] and their depletion is a common consequence of overexploitation [@Baum2003; @Bearzi2008; @Lotze2011].
 In SJG several protected areas were built to protect top predator colonies [@Yorio2009] and some populations were reported to be increasing in number[@Reyes2006; @Lisnizer2011; @Yorio2020].
 Other top predator populations like sharks have no formal protection and its populations were reported to be decreasing [@Irigoyen2016].

-The SJG food web was previously described using two distinct approaches: stable isotope analysis (SIA) [@Gaitan2012] and an Ecopath model [@Sanchez2008].
+The SJG food web was previously described using two distinct approaches: stable isotope analysis [@Gaitan2012] and an Ecopath model [@Sanchez2009].
 And the main results using a topological approach match several results from these previous descriptions: The length of the food web (i.e. the total number of trophic levels) and trophic level values of the most abundant nodes.
-For example: the maximum trophic level described using stable isotope analysis was 4.7 for *Parona] signata* [@Gaitan2012] and through Ecopath was 4.5 for the cetaceans [@Sanchez2008].
+For example: the maximum trophic level described using stable isotope analysis was 4.7 for *Parona signata* [@Gaitan2012] and through Ecopath was 4.5 for the cetaceans [@Sanchez2009].
 These species had trophic levels of 4 and 4.4 on average in our models, respectively.
-Trophic levels of important species such anchovy (3.1), shrimp (3.08) and squat lobster (2.6) were similar to what was reported by @Gaitan2012 (2.9, 3.4, 3.1, respectively) and
-@Sanchez2008 (3.2, 2.6, 2.2, respectively).
-Also, trophic
-levels values match values estimated using SIA in particular studies of the area (e.g.: the squat lobster: 2.5 in @Funes2018, *Acanthistius patachonicus*: 3.8 and 3.9 in @Funes2019; *N, cepedianus* TP: 4.5 [@Funes2021]).
+Trophic levels of important species such anchovy (3.1), shrimp (3.08) and squat lobster (2.6) were similar to what was reported by @Gaitan2012 (2.9, 3.4, 3.1, respectively) and @Sanchez2009 (3.2, 2.6, 2.2, respectively).
+Also, trophic levels values match values estimated using SIA in particular studies of the area (e.g.: the squat lobster: 2.5 in @Funes2018, *Acanthistius patachonicus*: 3.8 and 3.9 in @Funes2019).

-In terms of degree, the network was primarily dominated by medium trophic level crustaceans, the shrimp, the squat lobster*,* and amphipods.
-The three trophic species are also dominant in abundance [@Bellegia2019; @Roux2008; @MoriondoDonovaro2018], and are common prey to almost all fishes on the network [@Sánchez1996; @Copello2008; @DeLaGarza2017].
-The current importance of the squat lobster in the system [@Bellegia2019] does not match the description of the system performed 30 years ago [@Sánchez1996], and this change was reported by the entire area [@Alonso2019; Diez2016a].
-The squat lobster occurs in pelagic and benthic ecotypes [@Rayner1935], and in both environments they are important in terms of biomass [@Diez2016a; @Ravalli].
+In terms of degree, the network was primarily dominated by medium trophic level crustaceans, the shrimp, the squat lobster, and amphipods.
+The three trophic species are also dominant in abundance [@Bellegia2019; @Roux2008; @MoriondoDonovaro2018], and are common prey to almost all fishes on the network [@Sanchez1996; @Copello2008; @DeLaGarza2017].
+The current importance of the squat lobster in the system [@Bellegia2019] does not match the description of the system performed 30 years ago [@Sanchez1996], and this change was reported by the entire area [@Alonso2019; Diez2016a].
+The squat lobster occurs in pelagic and benthic ecotypes, and in both environments they are important in terms of biomass [@Diez2016a; @Ravalli2013].
 Each ecotype feeds in the environment where it inhabits; pelagic forms feed on pelagic primary producers and benthic forms in benthic animals [@Funes2018].
 The squat lobster captures energy and biomass from both environments and being a key prey item, could be the main energy flux between the base and the top of the system, connecting primary producers directly to top predators.
-Such phenomena shortens the effective size of the web and turns more efficiently the energetic fluxes throughout the web [@Diez2016a;
+Such phenomena shortens the effective size of the web and turns more efficiently the energetic fluxes throughout the web [@Diez2016a; @Lovrich2011].
-@Lovrich2011].

 In the fishing food web, the hake showed the higher values of degree, seconded by the shrimp and the squat lobster.
 This not only puts in